Storinator Buying Guide (Part 1)

-If you are out of storage or running out of storage but are not sure what you need – this guide will help you decide which Storinator storage server and configuration is best for your data needs.
+If you need storage, are out of storage, or running out of storage but are unsure what you need – this guide will help you decide which Storinator storage server and configuration is best for your data needs.

-The Storinator storage server’s configuration is flexible, this gives you an advantage an enables you to get exactly the right system for your use case.
-However, it can be slightly intimidating when you’re making the purchasing decisions.
+The Storinator storage server’s configuration is flexible; this gives you an advantage and enables you to get exactly the right system for your use case.
+However, it can be slightly intimidating when making purchasing decisions.
 That’s why we designate a specific account manager for you.
-They are there to help you every step of the way and to make sure you’re getting the exact storage solution you require.
-If you’re ready to talk to an account manager click here.
-If you want to learn more keep reading!

 Storinator Buying Guide

 The first step in choosing a Storinator storage server is asking these questions:

 Sure, this seems like an obvious question, but it can be a little more difficult to determine.
 First, think about your current storage capacity.
 At what rate is your storage server filling now, and how much is that rate increasing?